10 Good Reasons for Leaving a Job

 As you consider a change, focus on your goals.
 “Look for solutions to issues now, but also keep a pulse on what the decision [to leave your job] could mean for you years down the road,” said Lauren Stahl, MBA, career advisor at SNHU.

 Before making the leap to something new, consider how you might take steps to alleviate some of the negatives.
-Is your schedule too rigid?
-Maybe your boss would be open to giving you more flexible hours.

 Be sure to leverage your institutional knowledge before you decide to take the leap.
 You may have more career capital than you think.
 Always “look internally first before looking externally” for a new position, Ward said.
 After all, “you are a known entity in your organization with established credentials and relationships.”